Tuesday, February 3, 2026

 Impact: Positive

-• Reduced duty pressure is expected to help restore U.S. market demand following tariff-related slowdowns.
+Reduced duty pressure is expected to revive U.S. demand following tariff-induced slowdowns.

 Winners: